Frequently Asked Questions

-This group is especially meant for Chatham-Kent women with big hearts but limited time.
-We ask that you commit to be involved in the nomination and voting process during our 4 charity selection months: February, May, August, November) and to write a $100 cheque made payable to each of the four winning Chatham-Kent charities; and to encourage other like-minded women to join us.
-In short, only 4 hours and $400 per year!
+This group is especially meant for Chatham-Kent women with big hearts, but limited time.
+We ask that you commit to be involved in the nomination and voting process during our 4 charity selection months: February, May, August and November; to ensure your contribution of $100 is included to each of the four winning Chatham-Kent charities; and to encourage other like-minded women to join us.
+In short, only about 2 hours and $400 per year!

 5. Am I able to join at anytime throughout the year?

 Yes - we accept new Care Members at anytime - your 4-time commitment will begin with the first quarterly meeting you are a part of the voting process for.

 Nomination Forms are available under the Nominate tab.
 Please remember you must be a committed member

 of 100+ Women Who Care to nominate a Chatham-Kent charity or non-profit and nominations must be received by the Monday prior to any draw date (last Wednesday of the meeting month).